Static vs. Rotating Proxies: Which One Should You Use?

 Use Cases for Rotating Proxies

 Frequently changing IPs can help you avoid detection when using automated bots to perform large web scraping projects.
-By using a rotating proxy, which automatically changes the IP used to send your requests, there’s a lower chance of websites detecting the source of those requests, allowing you to collect data with minor interruptions.
+By using a rotating proxy server, which automatically changes the IP used to send your requests, there’s a lower chance of websites detecting the source of those requests, allowing you to collect data with minor interruptions.

 When gathering data from search engines to boost your SEO, working with rotating proxies is essential to avoid rate limits and bans for sending too many requests.
 You can also use these IPs to gather region-specific SERP data to optimize your marketing efforts for different locations.